List of Available Audits for Google Ads

 • Assets with 'Low' Performance Labels - Checks for all the Performance Max assets with “Low” performance labels.

 • Campaigns with Final URL Expansion turned Off - This audit lists the Performance Max campaigns that have the “Final URL Expansion” setting turned off.
+You have the option to change this setting by clicking on the status (On / Off).
+An adjacent side tray opens up allowing you to make necessary changes.

 • Asset Groups with No Audience Signal - Checks for the Asset Groups that do not have an audience signal added to them.